Honesty.Integrity.Professionalism. When Experience Matters 'JustCallAnts' - Anthony Rael, REMAX Denver CO Realtor

 Without a doubt, every home buyer should hire a qualified and experienced home inspector.
 In fact, it would be irresponsible not to.
 Your inspector checks the safety of your potential new house & focus especially on the structure, construction, and mechanical systems of the house and will make you aware of any problems and/or items that require repair.

 Home Inspectors do not evaluate whether you're getting good value for your money or not - that's what I'm here for.
 Generally, an inspector checks the electrical system, plumbing and waste disposal, water heater, insulation and ventilation, HVAC system, water source and quality, potential presence of pests, the foundation, doors, windows, ceilings, walls, floors, and roof.
+A general home inspection

 Do you work with Sellers?